-It is sometimes hard to not get nail glue on your fingers or on your skin while doing nails.
-However, with the right techquies it’s actually quite easy to get nail glue off your skin at home.
+It is hard to not get nail glue on your fingers, hands or skin while doing nails.
+However, with the right techniques, it’s actually quite easy to get nail glue off your skin and fingers at home.

-In this post, I share a couple of techniques for getting glue off the skin without acetone, nail polish remover, or removing your nails.
+In this post, I share a couple of techniques for removing nail glue from the skin and off your fingers without acetone, nail polish remover, or removing your nails.

 How to Get Nail Glue Off Skin Without Acetone